tloredo/AAS237-TimeSeries/WorkshopDescription.md

 analysis of time series data arising in astronomy.
 Three sessions will
 cover:

-* periodograms and related Fourier methods
+* Periodograms and related Fourier methods,
-* new methods for
+* New methods for
   irregularly sampled time series and individual-event data, and
-* new tools
+* New tools
   for spectro-temporal analysis of photon counting and event data.

 The sessions will include tutorial introductions to the motivating astronomy and key statistical and signal processing ideas, and software demonstrations, including hands-on exercises using Python packages developed for astronomical time series analysis.